 Unauthorized Practice of Law in Nevada

-Probation and suspended sentence.
-But the judge may impose the following if the defendant has at least two prior felony convictions:
+Probation and suspended sentence, though the judge may impose the following if you have at least two prior felony convictions:

-Also note people accused of practicing law with no license may face civil suits from alleged victims.
+If you are accused of practicing law with no license, you may also face related charges such as obtaining money by false pretenses or federal bank fraud.
+You may also face civil suits from alleged victims.
 Depending on the case, potential causes of action include:

 - breach of contract,

 - unjust enrichment, and/or